 At Great Lakes Equine, our staff is dedicated to providing excellent customer service and compassionate equine care.
 They love what they do.
 They step in when and where they are needed.
 We are proud of who they are and the excellence they stand for.

 Rob Blohowiak DVM, CVSMT is the owner of Great Lakes Equine.
 His special interests include veterinary chiropractic and acupuncture, performance enhancement, prepurchase examinations and wellness care.
 Dr. Rob raises and trains barrel racing horses and competes nationally.
-He and his wife, Mary, have three sons – Noah 19, Jonah 16 and Fin 12.
-The whole family enjoys an annual summer camping trip, swimming in their pool and can often be heard belting out tunes from the latest Broadway musical or stopping all activity for a family dance break.
+He and his wife, Mary, have three sons – Noah, Jonah and Fin.
+Dr. Rob enjoys hanging out with Mary, traveling across the country to see Noah as a performer, working with his “best tech” Jonah and going to Fin’s dance competitions.
+He has 3 dogs, but really loves his dog, Greta–who is by far his favorite.
+He has several horses and 2 barn kitties, GiGi and Schmittens.
 Dr. Rob looks forward providing the best in compassionate equine care for Northeastern Wisconsin.

 Dr. Adam Leininger is a 2007 graduate of The Ohio State College of Veterinary medicine.
 Following graduation, Dr. Adam completed a one year surgical internship at the Hagyard Equine Medical Institute in Lexington, KY before returning to Ohio to work in a predominately race track and sport horse practice.
 Throughout his career, Dr. Adam has gained valuable experience in lameness evaluation, performance enhancement of the Equine athlete, limb evaluation in foals, as well as equine podiatry.
 Dr. Adam joined Great Lakes Equine in 2012 and continues to enjoy working with the talented doctors and staff.
 When not working, he enjoys spending time with his wife Erin and two wonderful boys, Reed and Avry, as well as his two dogs and three horses.

-Heather Thorn is our Practice Manager; she has been with Great Lakes Equine for 11 years.
+Heather Thorn is our Practice Manager; she has been with Great Lakes Equine since 2006.
 Heather graduated from UW River Falls with Bachelor of Science degrees in Animal Science (equine emphasis) and Broad Area Agriculture, she also has her Bachelor of Liberal Arts degree in Psychology (business emphasis) from UW River Falls.
-When Heather is not at work, she enjoys working on projects around their property in Iola, travelling the countryside and trout fishing with her husband Rob.
-Heather and Rob have a house cat named Digger, a milk house cat named Printz, and a Norwegian Fjord named Solveig.
+When Heather is not at work, she enjoys working on projects around their property in Iola, traveling the countryside and trout fishing with her husband Rob.
+Heather and Rob have a house cat named Printz.

 Beth joins the GLE team as Administrative Assistant in June of 2017.
 She is a graduate of Concordia University with a Management and Communications Degree.
 With a passion for customer service, Beth looks forward to meeting clients and working close with the GLE doctors and team.
 Beth has been involved with horses for over 42 years and is actively involved with a local dog rescue.
-When Beth is not at work or busy with the rescue, she enjoys tending to her furry children at home: a 31-year-old TB, a 31-year-old QH, 2 sassy minis, Millie (better known as Princess Buttercup) and Rue, 1 barn cat, 2 dogs, and 3 house cats.
+When Beth is not at work or busy with the rescue, she enjoys tending to her furry children at home: 2 sassy minis, Millie (better known as Princess Buttercup) and Rue, 1 barn cat, 2 dogs, and 1 house cat.

-Mona joined GLEWC in September of 2019.
+Mona joined GLEWC in September of 2019 after moving from California back to her home state of Wisconsin.
 You may find her at the front reception desk or assisting the doctors with their equine patients.
-Mona grew up in La Crosse, WI but is new to the area and is enjoying exploring Appleton.
-She has been a lifelong horse enthusiast and owner; always making an effort to be involved with horses in her personal life and is looking forward to making them a part of her career also.
-She states that her motto has always been; “I enjoy helping people through their pets” which will still be her mission here at GLEWC.
-Previously, her working career has centered on dogs; working in several small animal veterinary clinics, owning and managing her own dog training school, and working at Service Dog Organizations in Minnesota and California where she trained service dogs and their partners with various disabilities including diabetes, seizures, mobility issues, hearing loss and children with autism.
-When not at work, Mona enjoys spending time with her family, cuddling with her bunny, “Sadie”, her Collie, “Quest”, and cheering on her favorite NFL team, the Green Bay Packers.
+She has been a lifelong horse enthusiast and owner; always making an effort to be involved with horses in her personal life and now, her career.
+She states that her motto has always been “I enjoy helping people through their pets”.
+Previously, her working career had centered on dogs (her other passion), owning and managing her own dog training school and working at Service Dog Organizations in Minnesota and California.
+For close to 20 years, Mona worked as a trainer of service dogs, working with their human partners with various disabilities including diabetes, seizures, mobility issues, hearing loss and children with autism.
+She still enjoys helping to work with service dogs/clients in her spare time.
+Mona also enjoys spending time with her family, including her fuzzy family: her bunny, “Sadie”, her Collie, “Quest”, and her Quarter Horse Paint, “Kitty”.